cannor147/geomapper/README.md

 For the same result use this command:
 `
-scale countries
+countries
--import "src/main/resources/example/gdp.csv" 1 2
+-use scale -color green -logarithmization 10 -fromValues "src/main/resources/example/gdp.csv" 1 2
--color green
--logarithmization 10
 `

 ## Step mode